Ukulele Sizes – Soprano, Concert, Tenor & Baritone

 Number of frets: 15+

 The tenor ukulele is just a little bit bigger than the concert uke.
-The overall sound and tone is even fuller than it’s smaller brothers.
-For performers, the tenor ukulele is great because you get a rich full sound, and since you have more frets, you’re able to reach higher notes on the fretboard.
+The overall sound and tone is even fuller than its smaller brothers.
+For performers, the tenor ukulele is ideal because you get a rich full sound, and since you have more frets, you’re able to reach higher notes on the fretboard.

 In this video, IveBenCrazy gives us a performance of “Sweet Caroline” on a tenor ukulele.